CZ-NIC/pz/README.md

     $ echo -e "1\n2\n3" | pz 'len(text)' -w1
     6
     ```
 * `--lines`: Populate `lines` and `numbers` with lines.
-This is off by default since this would cause an overflow when handling an infinite input.
+This is off by default due to an overflow when handling an infinite input.
     ```bash
     $ echo -e "1\n2\n3\n4" | pz sum  --lines  # (internally changed to `s = sum(numbers)`
     1